-1. Introduction
+Introduction

-To accurately picture the modern economic history of today's wealthiest countries, one has to highlight the central role businesses and companies have played in their development.
-An entrepreneur is always a strong driving force behind the names of these companies.
-When the United States overtook Britain as the global technology leader at the turn of the previous century, this was to a large extent associated with achievements by entrepreneurs such as Dale Carnegie and Henry Ford and by

-\Pontus Braunerhjelm, Swedish Entrepreneurship Forum and Department of Industrial Economics and Management, Royal Institute of Technology, Kungsgatan 33, 7th floor, S-111 56 Stockholm, Sweden. e-mail: pontus.braunerhjelm@entreprenorskapsforum.se innovators such as Thomas Edison and Alexander Graham Bell.
-Similarly, Swedish industrialization at the end of the 19th century is associated with specific companies and entrepreneurs such as Lars Magnus Ericsson, Gustaf de Laval, and the Nobel brothers.
+In order to accurately picture the modern economic history of today's wealthiest countries, one has to highlight the central role business and companies have played in their development.
+An entrepreneur is always a strong driving force behind the names of the companies.
+When the US overtook Britain as the global technology leader at the turn of the previous century, this was to a large extent associated with achievements by entrepreneurs such as Dale Carnegie and Henry Ford and by innovators such as Thomas Edison and Alexander Graham Bell.
+Similarly, Swedish industrialization at the end of the 19th century is associated with specific companies and entrepreneurs such as Lars Magnus Ericsson, Gustaf de Laval and the Nobel brothers.